Groups & Clubs

 -FIRST Robotics web site: www.usfirst.org

-My Brother’s Keeper (MBK) is a student service organization that was formed last year to support academic enrichment for minority students at St. Charles.
-The primary goal of MBK is to ensure that minority students and their families feel more a part of the St. Charles family and to create a unified sense of belonging in a unique academic environment.
+My Brother’s Keeper (MBK) is a student service organization that is focused on recruitment, retention, engagement and service.
+Its primary goal is to help ensure that minority students and their families feel more a part of the St. Charles family and to create a unified sense of belonging in a unique academic environment, though students of any ethnicity are encouraged to join.
 MBK focuses on assisting minority students with strategies and resources designed to assist with their academic success and develop their social, professional and leadership skills to support a higher retention rate of incoming students.

 The St. Charles In the Know Academic Quiz Team is an award-winning and nationally recognized team that competes on the televised high school quiz programs and at national competitions.